ith-harvey/pinpoint/README.md

 ### Problem Statement:
-Modern people face two intertwining problems.
-Extensive content optionality, and limited time.
-Information is available and easily accessible on any imaginable topic.
-This information exists in vast quantities, but varying qualities.
+People face three intertwining problems: Too much information, too many choices, and too little time.
+These issues are especially accute in the blogosphere.

-This begs the question, how does a busy person utilize their limited time most effectively?
-How can someone be sure that the blogs they are perusing offer the best bang for the buck?
+This begs the question, how does a busy person most effectivley search for information?
+How can someone be sure that the blogs they are perusing offer the best bang for their buck?

-That's where pinpoint comes in.
-We offer tools for the community to classify blogs according to topics covered, and rate those blogs according to quality.
-Out of the aggregation of our users knowledge and expertise, we are able to curate a set of high quality content that is relevant to our users preferences.
+Pinpoint enables it's users to classify blogs according to their topics, and rate them based on quality.
+Aggregating our users knowledge and expertise, we are able to curate a set of high quality content relevant to our users preferences.

 [Visit pinpoint at https://pinpointblogs.herokuapp.com/blogs](https://pinpointblogs.herokuapp.com/blogs)